 How Does DogTV Work?

-I subscribed to DogTV to see for myself how it is like and if my own pup would actually like or even pay attention to it.
-You can use my referral link and sign up here with 25% off and free trial for 7 days!
+I subscribed to DogTV to see for myself what it is like and if my own pup would actually like or even pay attention to it.
 When I turned on the DogTV channel, I noticed that the colors on the screen looked quite a bit different than the normal channels we watch.
-And this is because humans have a trichromatic vision while dogs on the other hand have a dichromatic vision which means that the retinas of dogs can only distinguish two colours which are from blue-violet to yellow gradient.
+This is because humans have trichromatic vision while dogs on the other hand have dichromatic vision.
+This means that the retinas of dogs can only distinguish two colors which are from blue-violet to yellow gradient.
 They can also differentiate shades of grey but they are not able to perceive red, orange, yellow, and green.
-And the difference of what humans and dogs can see is shown below:
+Here’s a visual of the difference of what humans and dogs can see:

-DogTV made it so that the images pop off your TV screens and that many of the footage is taken from a dog’s eye level which is especially made for our pup’s ultimate experience in a first-person perspective.
+DogTV made it so that the images “pop” off your TV screens in a way that your pup can enjoy.
+Most of the footage is taken from a dog’s eye level and gives your pup a first-person perspective.

-DogTV stated that they based the creation of this dog channel on more than 60 scientific studies conducted by animal experts and scientists from different universities all over the world.
-And they mentioned a few of those studies on their website such as the following:
+According to the creators of DogTV, they based their dog channel on more than 60 scientific studies conducted by animal experts and scientists from different universities all over the world.
+A few of those studies on their website include:

-- There is a 1998 study that was published in Animal Behavior wherein they examined dogs’ perception of color and brightness when watching TV.
+• A 1998 study published in Animal Behavior wherein they examined dogs’ perception of color and brightness when watching TV.

-- Another 2002 study which was conducted at Queen’s University Belfast wherein they examined how the auditory stimulus influences the behavior of dogs that are living in rescue shelters.
+• Another 2002 study conducted at Queen’s University Belfast that examines how the auditory stimulus influences the behavior of dogs that are living in rescue shelters.

-- There is another study in 2003 which was conducted at Eötvös Loránd University in Budapest wherein they examined dogs’ understanding of video or television images of us humans.
+• A 2003 which by Eötvös Loránd University in Budapest where researchers examined a dogs’ understanding of video or television images of us humans.

-- And another study conducted in 2005, also published in Animal Welfare, wherein they examined how visual stimulation influences the behavior of dogs that are living in rescue shelters.
+• One 2005 study published in Animal Welfare, that looked at how visual stimulation influences the behavior of dogs that are living in rescue shelters.

-We have to keep in mind that all dogs are different from each other; therefore, these studies do not conclude that your or my dogs will enjoy or even remotely pay attention or be able to focus on watching the programs on DogTV, although it is evident that the types of programs that they have catch the attention of a great number of dogs and that the pups become genuinely interested in the type of auditory and visual stimulation that the channel creates.
+We have to keep in mind that all dogs are different; so, these studies do not conclusively prove that your will enjoy or even remotely pay attention or be able to focus on watching the programs on DogTV.
+Although based on what I’ve seen in my dogs and others, it’s evident to me that it works!

 Where Сan I try DogTV?